shtukaresearch/livepeer-data-geography/model.md

   0	no data exists anywhere
   1	data is known or accessible to someone
   2	data is being stored by someone
-  3	data is being stored and made available to the community 4	data is being published in a form accessible to a non-programmer user 5	data is published, organised, and discoverable through a designated portal
+  3	data is being stored and is available to the community 4	data is being published in an easily accessible form 5	data is published, organised, and discoverable through a designated portal
   ```

+For rating 4, an "easily accessible form" is one not requiring any further work — for example, writing scripts or trawling multiple written sources — to consume.

 If we take the official Explorer as our designated portal, then by definition all data presented there has an availability score of 5.
 This does not imply that no improvements to presentation of such data are possible or desirable.